eduardogarciaIT/hybrid-ad-infrastructure/README.md

 # Hybrid Active Directory & Endpoint Management Lab

-This tutorial outlines the implementation of an on-premises Active Directory synchronized with Microsoft Entra ID (Azure AD), including device enrollment via Microsoft Intune and service management through Jira.
+This tutorial outlines the implementation of an on-premises Active Directory synchronized with Microsoft Entra ID (Azure AD), including device enrollment via Microsoft Intune and service management through ServiceNow.

 ### Environments and Technologies Used